Talking to Your Employee About their Substance Abuse

 • Coverage of employees using legal drugs, such as opioid pain medication, who develop an addiction.

-The ADA does not protect employees using illegal drugs.
-Company substance abuse policies are subject to ADA and Occupational Safety and Health Administration (OSHA) regulations, as well as state workplace drug testing and other applicable laws.
-Also make sure you fully understand the workplace substance abuse laws in your state.
+The ADA does not protect an employee who is currently engaging in the illegal use of drugs, but it does protect employees who are no longer using drugs illegally and are receiving treatment for drug addiction or have been rehabilitated.
+Company substance abuse policies must comply with the ADA, the Drug-Free Workplace Act, and other federal and state laws regarding privacy, discrimination, and workplace safety.
+Also, make sure you fully understand the workplace substance abuse laws in your state.
 As an employer, you’re empowered to prohibit workplace drug abuse and coordinate testing and screening if you suspect an employee is using or has a problem.

 Having the Conversation about Employee Substance Abuse

 Let your employee know you’re there to help them and that their jobs can still be there after they get the help they need.
-Remember the goal is to help; not scare or punish.
-If you’re employee admits to a substance abuse problem, you’re required to engage in an interactive process to engage in dialogue and come up with a mutually equitable solution.
-This often concludes with you employee asking for help, in which case you can coordinate your employee assistance program.
+Remember, the goal is to help, not scare or punish.
+If your employee admits to a substance abuse problem, you are required to engage in an interactive process to engage in dialogue and come up with a mutually equitable solution.
+This often concludes with your employee asking for help, in which case you can coordinate your employee assistance program.

 Recovery Unplugged Employee Assistance Program

-The Recovery Unplugged Employee Assistance program works with companies of all sizes in a variety of industries effectively navigate workplace substance abuse and guide their affected employees toward treatment and a second chance in recovery.
-We offer workplace addiction education, guidance for dealing with employee substance abuse and in-network insurance partnerships to facilitate and expedite treatment.
+The Recovery Unplugged Employee Assistance program works with companies of all sizes in a variety of industries to effectively navigate workplace substance abuse and guide their affected employees toward treatment and a second chance in recovery.
+We offer workplace addiction education, guidance for dealing with employee substance abuse, and in-network insurance partnerships to facilitate and expedite treatment.
 Contact our outreach staff to learn more about how our EAP program can help your company.
-We’re ready to help you get your employee back.
+We’re ready to help you get your employees back.